 Electricity

 Repair category 2

-Notes The electrical installation is of mixed age.
-A competent Electrician can advise further and upgrade as required.
+Notes The electrical installation appears along mixed lines with an old style fuse board.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+We have been informed from the seller that an EICR is available from 2021.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-d Gas

-Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
+We have been informed by the seller that annual gas inspections have been carried out.

 Water, plumbing and bathroom fittings

-Repair category 1

-Notes The bathroom is of a type a purchaser may wish to modernise.
-Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
-Failure to seals and/or grout can result in dampness/decay in hidden areas.

-Heating and hot water

-Repair category 1
+Repair category 2

+Notes Damaged enamel to the bath evident and defective grouting which could lead to dampness/decay in hidden areas of the property.
-Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.

-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation. -- --
+Heating and hot water Repair category 2 Notes The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.